wyldclaw/HandyNotes-Tormentors-of-Torghast/README.md

 # HandyNotes: Tormentors of Torghast
 A [HandyNotes](https://www.curseforge.com/wow/addons/handynotes) plugin for the Tormentors of Torghast event in The Maw added in 9.1.
-This addon was inspired by [HandyNotes: Scourage Invasion of Shadowlands](https://www.curseforge.com/wow/addons/handynotes-scourge-invasion-of-shadowlands).
+This addon was inspired by [HandyNotes: Scourge Invasion of Shadowlands](https://www.curseforge.com/wow/addons/handynotes-scourge-invasion-of-shadowlands).
 It will add the rewards and respawn order for each tormentor to the map.

 Helpful for tracking your progress on the achievement [[Minions of the Cold Dark]](https://www.wowhead.com/achievement=15054/minions-of-the-cold-dark) as well as vanity drops such as the [[Chain of Bahmethra]](https://www.wowhead.com/item=185973/chain-of-bahmethra) mount, the [[Amaranthine Stinger]](https://www.wowhead.com/item=186449/amaranthine-stinger) pet, the 32 slot bag [[Semi-Permeable Gelatinous Storage Pouch]](https://www.wowhead.com/item=186560/semi-permeable-gelatinous-storage-pouch), and a variety of transmog items.